-In Figure 6(a), the anomalies are labeled based on their known types: open boxes are single-source DOS attacks, stars are multisource DOS attacks, and open circles are worm scans.
+In the top row of the figure, the anomalies are labeled based on their known types: open boxes are single-source DOS attacks, stars are multi-source DOS attacks, and open circles are worm scans.
 The figure shows that these three attack types are clearly separated in entropy space.
 Each set of attacks appears in an expected position in this space: single source attacks in the region characterized by low entropy in srcIP and dstIP, a result of the presence of a large number of packets from a single source to a single destination.
 The multi-source attacks show up in the region of low dstIP entropy and high srcIP entropy, a result of many sources sending to a single destination.
-Finally, worm scans appear in the region of low srcIP entropy, high dstIP entropy (and low dstPort entropy, which is not shown) - a consequence of a small set of senders probing a large set of destinations on a single port.
+Finally, worm scans appear in the region of low srcIP entropy, high dstIP entropy, and low dstPort entropy - a consequence of a small set of senders probing a large set of destinations on a single port.